 Our Safely Connecting Initiative

-Our Safely Connecting Initiative is our renewed commitment to not only providing you a world-class event, but also a safe place to connect and get the latest technologies and solutions to move our industry forward.
+Our Safely Connecting Initiative is our commitment to not only provide you a world-class event, but also a safe place to connect and get the latest technologies and solutions to transform our industry.

-Working with the guidance of global, federal, and local health professionals, our team has worked diligently to assess each layer of our event to ensure that our space most importantly fosters the safest environment for you to do business.
+Under the guidance of health professionals, our team has worked diligently to assess each layer of the event to ensure that our space most importantly fosters the safest environment for you to do business.
 Our Safely Connecting Initiative includes several measures in a multi-tier approach that will ensure we deliver a safe experience at this year’s event.